Gertjan423/KHC/README.md

 # KU Leuven Haskell Compiler #

 This repository contains the KU Leuven Haskell Compiler, a simple Haskell compiler featuring type inference with translation to System F.
+The compiler is constructed at KU Leuven, under the programming languages group of [prof Tom Schrijvers](https://people.cs.kuleuven.be/~tom.schrijvers/), to serve as a basis for implementing and testing new compiler features.
-This work is based on the prototype implementation presented in the paper ``Quantified Class Constraints'' by Gert-Jan Bottu, Georgios Karachalias, Tom Schrijvers, Bruno C. d.
-S. Oliveira and Philip Wadler.
+This work is based on the following [prototype implementation](https://github.com/gkaracha/quantcs-impl).

 **Tested with GHC 8.4.3**

-## Contents ##
+## Implementation ##

 The implementation is split over three directories: `Frontend`, `Backend` and `Utils`.
 The most important modules are the following: